mtcs/pypeliner/README.md

 ## Parallel Pipelines

 Stages in a parallel pipeline run in a separate process.
-They input and output data to multipreocessing queues.
+They input and output data to multipreocessing queues in blocks.
 Also, they read data in batches in order to fill the pipeline.

 ## Other examples
 * (https://github.com/mtcs/pypeliner/blob/master/examples/pandas_example.py)[pandas_example.py]